menu

 Dalmatia is a tiny town located in the state of Pennsylvania.
 With a population of 475 people and just one neighborhood, Dalmatia is the 995th largest community in Pennsylvania.
 Dalmatia has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Dalmatia is generally considered to be a blue-collar town.
-42.95% of the Dalmatia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Dalmatia is a blue-collar town, with 42.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dalmatia is a town of production and manufacturing workers, sales and office workers, and managers.
 There are especially a lot of people living in Dalmatia who work in office and administrative support (12.08%), sales jobs (9.40%), and management occupations (8.72%).

 In terms of college education, the citizens of Dalmatia rank slightly lower than the national average.
 16.73% of adults 25 and older in Dalmatia have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.